Beautiful view on Lares Trek - Lares Trek to Machu Picchu 4 Days

 Meals: Breakfast, lunch and dinner>

-You will begin the one-hour downhill descent towards El Mirador (Vista Point), where you will enjoy lunch.
+You'll begin the one-hour downhill descent towards El Mirador (view point), where you will enjoy lunch.
 There will perhaps be some llamas grazing nearby.
-After lunch, you will hike the last three hours downhill, with fantastic views of many lakes and llamas and alpacas, before arriving at your campsite, the village of CanchaCancha, which is the only village that does not have modern technology.
-CanchaCancha is a village (3,750 m/ 12,303 ft) where people still practice real traditions of the Incas.
-In this Incan village, 85 percent of the houses are still composed of original, ancient construction, made of stone with grass-thatched roofs.
-Unlike any other village in the Lares Valley, this village has no electricity or cars.
+After lunch, you will hike the last three hours downhill, with fantastic views of many lakes and llamas and alpacas, before arriving at your campsite, the village of Cancha Cancha (3,750 m/ 12,303 ft), which is the only village that does not have modern technology.
 Here, you will not only enjoy the wilderness, but your porters will also set up your tents.
 You will have some time to meet with the local children.
 We provide them with food and school supplies, so we invite our travelers to share this support for the education and health of this native village.
 You can join us and bring anything you would like to supplement the lives of these Quechuan-speaking children.
 Following this, your guide will take you to one of the local family’s houses, where you will learn about the lifestyle of the locals.
 You can see how they raise their guinea pigs, and you will learn about the traditional, hand-woven textiles made of llama and alpaca wool.
-This is the best day of your hike.
-In the evening, you will enjoy hot drinks and dinner.

 Day 03